rrhett/ngae/README.md

 * Match `/^[a-z][a-z0-9-]*$/` as a regular expression (start with a lower case letter and contain only lower case letters, numbers and hyphens).

-This will publish to Appengine with a new version name that matches the git tag.
+This will deploy to Appengine with a new version name that matches the git tag.